dsanson/carnap-api-cli-tool/README.md

     carnap.py assn -p 100 -d "Unit 12 Test" U12T -p 50 -d "Unit 13 Test" U13T

+Note that the optional parameters must come *before* the assignment they are mean to modify, and apply *only* to that one assignment.

 (I need to add support for other parameters.
 For now, the only two parameters supported are total points and description.)